 One of our free plugins that can make and transform any blog or website into a podcast worthy WordPress site.
 In case you don’t want to start podcasting with WordPress from scratch, Meks Audio Player comes with several smart options that automatically detect audio inside the content and play it in a full-featured sticky audio player.
 Initially created as a support for our Megaphone podcast theme, but is now open for use on any WordPress-based site.

 7. Podcast submission

-Now, there are many podcast streaming services but iTunes is still the biggest one which is why we’ll explain you how to submit your podcasts to this service.
+Now, there are many podcast streaming services but iTunes is still the biggest one which is why we’ll explain to you how to submit your podcasts to this service.
 As written in their own tutorial, there are several steps to go through with submitting a podcast.
 After you record your podcast, make sure to save it in iTunes supported format, such as .mp3, .mp4, or .m4a, .mov, .m4v, .pdf, .epub.
 Upload it to the dedicated audio host, use one of the plugins to feature your podcast episodes s a link within your post and you’re nearly there.
-WordPress itself automatically includes the link to the file in your RSS feed which is needed for podcast submission.
-Open up an iTunes account, submit your podcast feed for validation and after you get the green light, it’s time for the last step which is submitting the podcast.
+WordPress itself automatically includes the link to the file in your RSS feed that is needed for podcast submission.
+Open up an iTunes account, submit your podcast feed for validation, and after you get the green light, it’s time for the last step which is submitting the podcast.
 Yes, a bit complicated but that’s what is needed.
-And of course, all steps are explained in details within Podcast Connect Help.
+And of course, all steps are explained in detail within Podcast Connect Help.